Skip to content

 Definition of SDF

-\(S(\omega)\) describes how the variance of the TS is distributed across different frequencies.
+\(S(\omega)\) describes how the variance of the time series is distributed across different frequencies.

-• widely used in signal processing, finance and other fields
+• It is widely used in signal processing, finance, and various other fields.

-For a weakly stationary time series \(y_{t}\), SDF is the Fourier transform of the ACF \(\gamma(h)\)
+For a weakly stationary time series \(y_{t}\), the SDF is the Fourier transform of the Autocovariance Function (ACF) \(\gamma(h)\):

 \[ S(\omega) = \dfrac{1}{2\pi}\sum_{h=-\infty}^{\infty} \gamma(h) e^{ -i \omega h } \]